yuuiichii/yuuiichii/README.md

 Large-Scale Open Source Automation:

 Launching an ambitious open-source project aimed at creating a comprehensive library of automation scripts for various domains and platforms.
-Encouraging collaboration and contributions from the community to build a robust and accessible automation ecosystem for everyone.
+Encouraging collaboration and contributions from the community to build a robust and accessible automation ecosystem for everyone .